Baptism: 18 November 1844, in Chunar,

 India

-shows three children of William Bowes Todd, all baptised on 17 December
+and Baptisms shows three children of William Bowes Todd, all baptised

-1857, and an assumption was made somewhere that a given birth date not
+and an assumption was made somewhere that a given birth date not including

-duel that took place at Pultah Ghant on 26 July 1845, between Stamford
+that took place at Pultah Ghant on 26 July 1845, between Stamford Tulloch

-Tulloch and Charles Nelson.
-Tulloch was seriously wounded at the duel,
+and Charles Nelson.
+Tulloch was seriously wounded at the duel, and William

-and William remained with him at the duelling ground while Tulloch's
+remained with him at the duelling ground while Tulloch's second took their

-second took their buggy to fetch a surgeon.
-This took a long time and
+buggy to fetch a surgeon.
+This took a long time and eventually William

 the two witnesses and three charged men all refused to testify and a

-was ruled inadmissable because it was not made under oath and there was
+ruled inadmissable because it was not made under oath and there was no

-no opportunity for him to be cross-examined, so the case was dimissed
+opportunity for him to be cross-examined, so the case was dimissed for lack

-for lack of evidence.
-William's refusal to testify was given as a
+of evidence.
+William's refusal to testify was given as a refusal to

-refusal to incriminate himself, but also reflects the tension at the
+incriminate himself, but also reflects the tension at the time between the

 If you have any comments, additions or modifications to the information on this page, please feel free to email me.